Meredith Gudesblatt is a student at Harvard Law School and a member of the Labor and Employment Lab.

 Earlier this month, the Supreme Court agreed to hear The GEO Group, Inc. v.
 Menocal, a case which could have broad implications for federal contractors seeking immunity from lawsuits related to government functions.
 In 2014, together with co-counsel, Towards Justice filed a class-action lawsuit against GEO group, alleging that the private prison operator forced immigrant detainees to work for $1 a day in Aurora, Colorado.
 GEO Group argued that the detainees could not sue them because they run the facility on behalf of the government, which is immune from such lawsuits.
 Nevertheless, the District Court for the District of Colorado allowed the lawsuit to go forward, and the Court of Appeals for the Tenth Circuit dismissed an appeal, holding that it could not review GEO Group’s immunity claim before trial.
 The Supreme Court will not review the merits of the underlying case.
 Instead, it will decide a narrower issue that has resulted in a 5-3 circuit split: whether an order denying a government contractor’s claim of derivative sovereign immunity is immediately appealable under the collateral-order doctrine.

-Lastly, before 2025, only two states allowed striking workers to receive unemployment insurance benefits.
+Lastly, before this year, only New York and New Jersey allowed striking workers to receive unemployment insurance benefits.
 In a February 2025 report, the Economic Policy Institute described this as a “low-cost policy that’s good for workers and state economies.”
 Connecticut’s state legislature recently passed Senate Bill 8, “An Act Concerning Protections for Workers and Enhancements to Workers’ Rights,” which would grant unemployment benefits for strikers after two weeks out of work.
-The bill was transmitted to Governor Ned Lamont on Monday of this week, and although Connecticut is one of the most highly unionized states in the United States, Lamont has promised to veto it.
+The bill was transmitted to Governor Ned Lamont on Monday of this week, and although Connecticut is one of the most highly unionized states, Lamont has promised to veto it.
 In May, Washington State signed a new law to extend unemployment benefits to striking workers after 15-21 days, which will go into effect in 2026, though it comes with a 10-year sunset clause.
 And in Oregon, a compromise bill granting striking workers 10 weeks of unemployment benefits is awaiting the governor’s signature.

 Daily News & Commentary